aksommerville/vexularg/README.md

 - [ ] Moving platforms?
 - [ ] Parallax background.
 Rain and clouds and such, that you see thru windows.
 Entirely decorative.
 - [ ] Sound effects. ...defer until the weekend, so I can have the MIDI rig on hand.
-- [x] Coyote time.
-- [x] Landing dust.
-- [x] Rather than holding B in front of Moon, can we just do that automatically when we're in the finished state?
-- - To that end, we could have thing track their quantized position and whether they're in the offeratorium.
-Then would could poll it fast and cheap.
-- [ ] Scorekeeping.
+- [x] Scorekeeping.
 We could track Moon's false time and add that to the things score, to make speed count.
 - [ ] Itch page.
-- [x] Revisit voicing of `2-wrath_of_vexularg`, can I make it crunchier?
-- [x] Is it possible to lose the balloon? ...NO
-- [x] Ground strike velocity is overestimated when dropping off a balloon.
-- [x] What does it take to accidentally lose the collection after triggering acceleration?
-- - It's possible.
-Likeliest way is if you release the balloon thru the ceiling hole.
-I'm not going to worry about it.

 ## Post-Jam